Druidan/Bamazon/README.md

 * [dotenv](https://www.npmjs.com/package/dotenv) - We will be using dotenv to keep our paswords secret, and keep them safe.

 ### Additional Dependancies:
-If our MVP for v1.0 is met, we will likely include the following NPMs in our future features:
+We are now currently using the following dependencies to enhance the UX experience:
-* [Figlet](https://www.npmjs.com/package/figlet) - This NPM will allow us to make highly readable and eyecatching titles and headers to help our users distinguish easily between screens and functionality.
+* [Figlet](https://www.npmjs.com/package/figlet) - This NPM allows us to make highly readable and eyecatching titles and headers to help our users distinguish easily between screens and functionality.
 * [Table](https://www.npmjs.com/package/table) - This NPM will allow us to structure our data for our users, again to enhance readability and thus usability.